ashinkarov/nvim-agda/README.md

       is expensive and it
       pulls `lua-utf8` as a dependency.
     - Errors are printed on stdout (not stderr)
-    - Agda doesn't seem to flush the buffer after outputting the command, so buffered read does not work.
-As a consequence one needs to track whether we received enough bytes that can be parsed as a valid json.
-Current implementation is hacky.
   * If highlighting information arrives, and the file is modified --- should we attempt to colorise all but modified pieces?
 This is a typical case whe happening big files.
 Agda is very slow, and it is tempting to edit a few